International Commission on Civil Status: Members

 The ICCS was created by five founding member states in 1948.
 In 1952, a protocol opened the organisation to accession by any state.
 By 1999, 11 more states had acceded to the ICCS, reaching a peak of 16 member states.
 After 2007, only one more state acceded and 12 states left the organisation, resulting in only five member states by 2022.

-In 2024, the Francophone Notary Association, representing 28 states, (Note: Belgium, Benin, Bulgaria, Burkina Faso, Cameroon, Central African Republic, Chad, Democratic Republic of the Congo, France, Gabon, Guinea, Ivory Coast, Lebanon, Luxembourg, Madagascar, Mali, Mauritius, Morocco, Niger, North Macedonia, Poland, Quebec, Republic of the Congo, Romania, Senegal, Switzerland, Togo, Tunisia.) joined the organisation as a non-state member.
+In 2024, the Francophone Notary Association, representing 30 states, (Note: Belgium, Benin, Bulgaria, Burkina Faso, Cameroon, Central African Republic, Chad, Comoros, Democratic Republic of the Congo, France, Gabon, Guinea, Ivory Coast, Lebanon, Luxembourg, Madagascar, Mali, Mauritius, Morocco, New Caledonia, Niger, North Macedonia, Poland, Quebec, Republic of the Congo, Romania, Senegal, Switzerland, Togo, Tunisia.) joined the organisation as a non-state member.
+In 2026, the European Association of Registrars, representing nine states, (Note: Belgium, Estonia, Germany, Italy, Latvia, Netherlands, Poland, Slovakia, Slovenia.) also joined.